vignesh-vs-in/django-push/README.md

 Django Push
 ===========

-Django Push is a Push notification server enabled for APNS and GCM.
+Django Push is a Push notification server enabled for both APNS and GCM.

 Prerequisite
 ============